Senda Berenson Abbott: Boston Normal School of Gymnastics

-Mary Hemenway was a philanthropist in Boston who had many interests, both within Boston and elsewhere.
-In 1867, Hemenway was funding many Reconstruction Era schools in the South, where she met Amy Morris Homans, a nineteen-year old who had traveled to work in the schools.
-When Hemenway returned to Boston, Homans returned with her as her executive secretary.
-In 1887, Hemenway founded the Boston Normal School of Cooking.
+Mary Hemenway was a philanthropist in Boston who founded the Boston Normal School of Cooking.
 The following year, she provided instruction to one hundred Boston school teachers in a system of gymnastics education known as the Swedish system.
 At the time, the predominant form of physical education was a German style of gymnastics, with an emphasis on strength training and competitiveness.
 In 1889, Hemenway funded and Homans arranged a conference on physical training, which had national influence on the course of physical education in schools.
 The conference "is considered by most historians to be pivotal in the development of American physical education".

-In that same year, Hemenway created the Boston Normal School of Gymnastics with Homans as its first director.
-The school drew faculty from several resources, including the Royal Central Institute of Gymnastics, founded by Pehr Henrik Ling in Sweden, as well as faculty from Harvard and the Massachusetts Institute of Technology.
-Psychology was taught by Harvard's Josiah Royce.
+In that same year, Hemenway created the Boston Normal School of Gymnastics.
 Later, the school would become Department of Hygiene and Physical Education at Wellesley College.

-Berenson learned about the School of Gymnastics from a friend and decided to enroll briefly to improve her physical condition so that she could return to the Conservatory.
-However, the entrance requirements included high school graduation or equivalent, and Berenson hadn't graduated from Boston Latin Academy.
+Berenson learned about the School of Gymnastics from a friend and decided to enroll to improve her physical condition.
+However, the entrance requirements included high school graduation or equivalent, and Berenson hadn't graduated.
 In addition, the entrants were expected to be in satisfactory physical condition, which was not Berenson's case.
 Berenson met with Homans, and Homans took a liking to her and felt that her physical condition could be improved and that the result might serve as a testament to the school's approach.
 Homans decided to admit Berenson.
 The school offered a two-tier teacher training course and a one-year certificate course; Berenson enrolled in the one-year program.

 Berenson's start was inauspicious.
 Years later she would exclaim "how I hated that school for the first few months!".
 She wasn't interested in the gymnastics work, as the exercises made her "ache all over".
 Early on, just standing erect for five minutes forced her to lie down, and she found she had to study lying on her back.
 She decided to give the exercises a "fair trial", and she saw improvement in three months.
 By the end of the year, she was doing the prescribed two hours a day of exercise and felt much better.
 Her brother was disappointed to hear that she had not returned to the Conservatory but did not fully comprehend how much she had improved at the gymnastics school.
 Berenson decided to enroll at the school for a second year.